sergius/klarna-game/README.md

 ### Game logic: Game & GameEngine

 The `Game` holds the *what* of the application, the logic of what happens in its "world", the possible actions and the state.
-The `GameEngine` holds the *when* and *why*, i.e. it controls the logic of applications' events and the transitions from one `Game`'s state to another.
+The `GameEngine` holds the *when* and *why*, i.e. it controls the logic of application's events and the transitions from one `Game`'s state to another.

 #### Game